Does this happen to you? No matter how carefully you fold and pack your clothes, they still come out of the suitcase

 While most of us today travel with wash-n-wear clothes, not everyone can afford to travel with a scrunched-up wardrobe.
 Especially if you are on business, or need to look great when you arrive at your destination.

-This is where the best carry-on garment bag can save your clothes, and your trip from disaster.
+This is where the best carry-on garment bag can save your clothes and your trip from disaster.
 Especially when combined with a great travel steamer!

 The following are some of the best options out there to help you carry your best clothes or suits on your next trip.
-Ranging from bi-folds, tri-folds through wheeled garment bags, there is lots of choice.
+Ranging from bi-folds, tri-folds through wheeled garment bags, there are lots of choices.